 Your servo setup file contains the data for one or more axes.
-When you open a servo setup file, the axes are listed in numerical order.
+When you open a servo setup file, the axes are ordered by axis type (Servo, Digitizing, Time).
 You entered the properties and data for each axis when you inserted them into the file.
 You can edit that information.